 The behaviour focus will allow teachers to focus on teaching a common skill explicitly within the classroom for the next fortnight.
-All classrooms will have a clearly displayed poster which features the focus for the fortnight.
+All classrooms will have a clearly displayed posters/ signage outlining expected behaviours.
 A fortnightly Class Behaviour Award will be presented at the values assembly on a Friday.